nizpew/AI-code-analysis/README.md

 ## Overview
 The Code Analyzer application is designed to analyze and explain code files using an AI-powered tool called TGPT.
 It provides both general analysis of the entire code file and specific line-by-line explanations interactively through a graphical user interface (GUI).
 OS supported: Woks on Linux.
+And any OS supporting python, and https://github.com/aandrew-me/tgpt

 https://github.com/nizpew/AI-code-analysis/assets/144165519/b5acd13a-ffe2-43c4-8c3f-c1468d21b4a7